How to Organize Mail

 One of the most important things to keep track of is your bills.
 Be sure to put them in a designated spot so you can easily find them when they come due.
 This will help you avoid late fees and keep your finances in order.

 Go one step further and designate a day each week to pay your bills and review your home finances.
-In our home, this happens every Friday morning.
-All bills that are due get paid, finances get reviewed, statements get checked and papers get filed.
+In our home, this happens every Saturday morning.
+All bills that are due get paid, finances get reviewed, statements get checked, and papers get filed.
 By investing 20 minutes once a week you can save yourself from unwanted frustration along with late or overdraft fees.

 a bill with a past due stamp on top of it